jan-carreras/books/README.md

 _Disclaimer: Summaries are personal and meant to have meaning to me.
 Parts of the book may have been ignored because when I read them were not that relevant to me._

+[Wish list](https://www.amazon.es/hz/wishlist/ls/2W5KVSEOLGJYS?ref_=wl_share&viewType=list).
+I'll always remember and be grateful to the person that sends me a book (specially if used).
+If you want something from my read list, just ask me :)